 23. Take Your Time (Do It Right) – S.O.S.
 Band

-OHW – The only, and I mean only, good thing about the Disco Demolition night, was that it scared enough of the disco posers, charlatans and bandwagon record execs away and let the professionals do their work and rescue the genre.
+OHW – The only, and I mean only, good thing about the Disco Demolition night was that it scared enough of the disco posers, charlatans, and bandwagon record execs away and let the professionals do their work and rescue the genre.
 Here’s a great example.
-I mean, this is a jam- #1 Soul, #1 Disco and it will rise to #3 on the Pop charts.
+I mean, this is a jam- #1 Soul, #1 Disco, and it will rise to #3 on the Pop charts.
 The S.O.S.
 Band should have had more crossover hits.
-If they were worth it for Jimmy Jam & Terry Lewis to stick out their necks and risk Prince firing them from the Time, they had to be good.
+If they were worth it for Jimmy Jam & Terry Lewis to stick their necks out and risk Prince firing them from the Time, they had to be good.